Improper Discharge of a Firearm in Ohio

 6. Collateral Penalties and Potential Loss of Firearms Rights for Unlawful Discharge Convictions

-In addition to the direct penalties, an experienced Ohio criminal defense attorney will warn offenders of the potential collateral consequences of a criminal conviction.
+In addition to the direct penalties, an experienced Ohio criminal defense attorney near you will warn offenders of the potential collateral consequences of a criminal conviction.
 Judges may, and often must, require offenders to:

 - pay restitution to any victims, i.e., medical bills, property damage, funeral costs